What is Delfin LNG?

 What is the economic impact of Delfin?

-Delfin LNG will create jobs during both its construction and operation, and should positively impact U.S. balance of trade.
+Delfin LNG will create jobs during both its construction and operation, and will positively impact U.S. balance of trade.

 What if there is a hurricane in the Gulf of Mexico?